knackebrot/TranslationManagement/readme.md

 Clone/fork to your repo and deliver as a link to your repo or share the `git-archive`.
 Commit to master, follow usual git culture.
 Please include a note regarding how to run.

+# TODO
+- Carve out most of the logic from controllers and put it into services
+- Have separate models for entities and responses
+- Unit tests
+- Frontend